 d) the appropriate framework for non-financial reporting on sustainability;

-e) sustainability as element of remuneration;
+e) sustainability as an element of remuneration;

 f) the enhancement of sustainability in the Company’s organization;